cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

 Page title
 ==========

-The name of the page displayed in a browser.
+The name of the page as displayed in a browser, which can contain up to 255 symbols.

 .. important::